isoteriksoftware/express-response-helper/README.md

 ```
 yarn add express-response-helper
 ```
-Once installed it can now be referenced by simply calling `require('express-response-helper');`
+Once installed, it can now be referenced by simply calling `require('express-response-helper');`

 # Example
 Calling `require('express-response-helper');` returns an object with two properties.
 One is a function that returns a middleware that you can simply attach to your express object or an express route.
 This is the property that you'll often use: